 - Turmeric boosts production of glutathione and super oxide dismutase (SOD), which support healthy detox and immunity.

 - Turmeric, like vitamin D3, regulates cytokines that cause lymphatic congestion and a sluggish immune response.

-Stress is believed to be enemy number one for our health mostly because of its immune compromising impact.
+Manage Stress - Stress is believed to be enemy number one for our health mostly because of its immune compromising impact.
 When we feel stressed, the adrenals are forced to produce an excess of stress-fighting hormones.
 These hormones are degenerative and compromise our immune systems.